abdullahbayram/shopping-basket-rn-js/README.md

 ### **Code Requirements**

+- ✅ UI components should follow the Atomic Design structure:
+This means breaking components into smaller, reusable parts (`atoms`, `molecules`, etc.) and structuring them accordingly.
+- ✅ UI elements should be extended in the `components/atoms` folder:
+All base components should be created in the `atoms` directory, and then these atomic components should be reused throughout the application.
 - ✅ Test and style files should be in the same folder as the component.
 - ✅ Avoid inline styles.
 - ✅ Use functional components.